Pentecostal Free Will Baptist Church: Doctrine

 The doctrine is a mixture of Baptist (specifically, Free Will Baptist) and Pentecostal beliefs.
 Sanctification as a second work of grace, baptism of the Holy Ghost as evidenced by speaking in tongues, and the supernatural move of the Holy Spirit are important aspects of the Pentecostal Free Will Baptist denomination.
 A General Meeting is held biannually.
 Headquarters are in Dunn, North Carolina, where Heritage Bible College was started in 1971.

 Membership

 In 1998, the PFWBC had an estimated 28,000 members in 150 churches.
 In addition to the majority of churches in eastern North Carolina, there are also churches in Virginia, South Carolina and Florida, as well as overseas missions.

 Though the Pentecostal Free Will Baptist Church recognizes its Baptist heritage, its advance and choice of fellowship has been Pentecostal, shown, for example, by its membership in the Pentecostal/Charismatic Churches of North America (formerly the Pentecostal Fellowship of North America).

+Bible college

+Heritage Bible College in Dunn, North Carolina is affiliated with the Pentecostal Free Will Baptist Church, though Holiness Pentecostals of other denominations also enroll there.